The Boise Macs is an Apple User Group Serving Idaho’s Treasure Valley

 There’s something about user groups that makes members come back time after time.
 They love it.
 They love the people they meet and the opportunities that user groups create.
 Being a user group member is just plain fun.

 Time and Location

-For the Months of February, March and April 2016 the group will meet on the Third Wednesday of the month.
+After the June Picnic the Group will begin meeting the Second Wednesday of the month Starting in August, with no meeting the month of July.
 Meetings begin at 7:00pm and run until 9:00pm.
 The room is open to the group starting at 6:00pm to converse and order food early.

 - June 22, 2016 beginning at 6:00pm (Annual Picnic, please join the email group for details)